-If you are still experiencing difficulty with your UNI after that, please email [email protected], and we will work with CUIT to determine a solution.
+If you are still experiencing difficulty with your UNI, please email [email protected], and we will work with CUIT to determine a solution.

 Is it possible to still activate my UNI and LionMail accounts after the deadline?

 Yes.
-However, please remember that Columbia Law School will only communicate with you via your LionMail email account.
+However, please remember that after June 1, Columbia Law School will only communicate with you via your LionMail email account.

 Is it possible to change my name to the name I prefer?

 Yes.
 Follow the instructions provided in Columbia University's preferred name policy.